aspencapital/candidate-project-automation/README.md

 ### Technical

-The application is running in "test" mode, using a set of test data, matching that which comes from the public API at OpenWeatherMap (http://openweathermap.org/forecast5).
+The data is available from public API at OpenWeatherMap (http://openweathermap.org/forecast5).
-There is test data for a number of locations, found in the folder src/data.

-You should find that every important part of the HTML produced has been marked with data-test attributes.

-To run the app locally:

-You'll need node and npm installed - first off, install the required dependencies:

-$ npm install

-To start up the application:

-$ npm run develop

 ## Submission
 * Your submission should be accessible in a public git repository that includes a README.md with all the pertinent information of how to run your application.